 Introduction

-The Business Responsibility and Sustainability Reporting (BRSR) framework in India represents a significant evolution towards enhanced transparency in environmental, social, and governance (ESG) practices.
-It began with the voluntary Business Responsibility Reporting (BRR) guidelines in 2009, which initially targeted the top 100 listed companies to report on their non-financial impacts alongside financial performance.

-In 2019, the Ministry of Corporate Affairs (MCA) introduced the National Guidelines on Responsible Business Conduct (NGRBCs), laying out nine core principles covering ethical conduct, human rights, environmental stewardship, and stakeholder engagement.
-These guidelines provided a more comprehensive framework for evaluating ESG impacts.

 The phase of these efforts came with the mandatory introduction of the BRSR Core framework by the Securities and Exchange Board of India (SEBI) in 2023.
 Applied to the top 150 listed companies, BRSR Core integrates seamlessly with the NGRBCs, requiring companies to disclose their ESG performance through both quantitative metrics (key performance indicators - KPIs) and qualitative information.
 This move enhances transparency and accountability, enabling stakeholders like investors and consumers to evaluate corporate commitment to sustainable practices.

 Looking forward, the BRSR framework is balanced to evolve further, potentially aligning with global best practices in ESG reporting.
 As companies increasingly prioritize ESG considerations in their strategic decisions, the BRSR Core framework signifies a transformative step towards fostering a business environment characterized by responsible practices and heightened social and environmental awareness.